 The first report should take place before construction starts.
 It should report pre-existing faults and assess the impact and risk of the proposed demolition or construction activity.

-Regular checks should be made as the project progresses and workers should be encouraged to report any issues, however small, as soon as they arise.
-By using PlanRadar to create tickets, workers can report an issue using their smartphone.
-The ticket can be assigned to a supervisor for inspection, and remedial work booked in.
+You should make regular checks as the project progresses.
+Encourage workers to report any issues, however small, as soon as they arise.
+Supervisors can then use PlanRadar to create tickets and assign them to workers.
+The worker then carries out the repair, taking photos of their completed work.
 Each ticket forms part of an audit trail.
-Senior managers can identify issues quickly and a full report can be generated at the end of the project.
+Senior managers can identify issues quickly and can generate full reports at the end of the project.

 When the project is complete, a final audit records the condition of the neighbouring buildings and assets, documenting any repairs or remedial work and providing date stamped, visual evidence in case you need it later.